 - Washer Fluid

 Your vehicle’s wiper blades need to be inspected on a regular basis for wear.
 Manually inspect them for signs of wear, but also make it a point to NOTICE while driving in the rain or snow if they are working effectively.
-We expect them to work adequately during these moments of severe weather and we don’t want to be caught with poorly functioning wiper blades when we really need them to be working their best.
-If you discover it is time for replacement, we have a simple procedure!
+You don’t want to be caught with poorly functioning wiper blades during severe weather!
+If you discover it’s time for replacement, we have a simple procedure!
 But, first, let’s discuss the importance of replacing your blades as well as how often you should be replacing them.